what-a-fix/pure-php-test-skills/README.md

         ['travail', 3] //=>-'il' + 'aux'
     ],
     'boat' => [
-        ['bateau', 1] //addd 'x'
+        ['bateau', 1] //add 'x'
     ]
 ];
 ````
-then add the corresponding plural to match for a finer control.
+Then add the corresponding plural to match for a finer control.